 \section{Introduction}

 A standard question in conformal geometry is the understanding of functionals defined on submanifolds of a given Riemannian manifold, and which are invariant by conformal change of the underlying metric.
-For instance, when looking at immersions $\Phi$ of a closed surface $\Sigma$ into $\R^3$, Mondino-Nguyen \cite{mondino2018} proved that any conformally invariant functional can be expressed as a linear combination :
+For instance, if we consider immersions $\Phi$ from a closed surface $\Sigma$ into $\R^3$, Mondino-Nguyen \cite{mondino2018} proved that any conformally invariant functional can be expressed as a linear combination :